-- Additionally, it’s also a great value buy, with prices starting at $350 for a Twin.
+- Additionally, it’s also a great value buy.

-- For more info, check out my full Tuft & Needle Original mattress review.
+- For more information, check out my full Tuft & Needle Original mattress review.

-- The Mint puts a more luxurious spin on the Original T&N with an extra layer of foam for pressure relief.
+- The Mint puts a more luxurious spin on the Original Tuft & Needle with an extra foam layer for pressure relief.

 - In general, this bed has a soft, gentle feel that could make it a good pick for strict side sleepers.

-- For more on the Tuft & Needle Mint, read my full review.
-You can also check out my comparison between the Original and Mint models.
+- For more on the Tuft & Needle Mint, read the full review.
+You can also check out our comparison between the Original and Mint models.